deployphp/docs/hosts.md

 # Hosts

-Host in Deployer is there are you going to deploy your application.
-It can be remote machine, local machine or Amazon EC2 instances.
+Host in Deployer is there necessary to deploy your application.
+It can be a remote machine, a local machine or Amazon EC2 instances.
 Each host contains a hostname, a stage, one or a few roles and configuration parameters.

 You can define hosts with the `host` function in `deploy.php` file.
-Here is an example of a hosts definition:
+Here is an example of a host definition:

 ~~~php
 host('domain.com')